Prajz/SmartGarden/README.md

 ## SmartGarden
 This project was created using 2 Arduino UNO starter kits.
-The main purpose is to have a self-sustaining plant system which can water itself when required and also provide sunlight to ensure photosynthesis.
-This is acheived with the use of moisture and light sensors which activate water and light respectively once a certain point is reached.
-It can also alternate between 2 different modes of manual and auto.
+The main purpose was to have a self-sustaining plant system which has the ability to water itself when required and also provide sunlight to ensure photosynthesis.
+This was acheived with the use of moisture and light sensors which activated the water pump and LED light system respectively once a certain minima was reached.
+It also was able to alternate between 2 different modes of manual and auto.

 A [demo of this project](https://youtu.be/JCjzglzV1n8/) can be seen at this link.